XeroAPI/XeroOAuth-PHP/README.md

 * **TokenFatal:** In this scenario, a token is in a state that it cannot be renewed, and the user will need to re-authenticate
 * **SetupIssue:** There is an issue within the setup/configuration of the connection - check the diagnostics function

+## TODO

+1. Example of attaching a file
+2. Reading a value from a report
+3. Better WHERE and ORDER examples
+4. Public API application example

 ## License & Credits